Potoooooooo: Pedigree

 Potoooooooo was sired by the undefeated Eclipse, who was also a very successful stallion even though he never led the sire list.
-His dam was Sportsmistress, whose dam Golden Locks was inbred 2 × 2 to Crab – he was both her maternal and paternal grandsire.
+His dam was Sportsmistress, whose dam Golden Locks was inbred 2 x 2 to Crab – he was both her maternal and paternal grandsire.
 Sportsmistress would produce a total of 11 foals including Sir Thomas, winner of the 1788 Derby.

-Pot-8-Os is inbred 4 × 4 to the Godolphin Arabian and Crab, meaning these stallions both appear twice in the fourth generation of Potoooooooo's pedigree.